akim62/Projects/Titanic Survivors/README.md

 **Analysis:**

-* It makes sense that whether the passenger was Male or Female would be a good predictor whether he/she survived because usually in catastrophic situations, the cultural norm was to first make sure the women and children are okay
+* It makes sense that whether the passenger was male or female would be a good predictor whether he/she survived because usually in catastrophic situations, the cultural norm was to first make sure the women and children were okay

 * A person's age would be a intuitive factor for survival because young children and women may have been prioritized over others of much older age